-Standard Camp hours are from 9 am -4 pm.
-Extended care is available in the morning from 8-9 am for a flat rate of \$45 per week, and in the afternoon from 4-5 pm for a flat rate of \$45 per week.
-Preregistration for extended care is required, and payments are due 10 business days prior to the start of camp.
+Standard Camp hours are from 9am-4pm.
+Extended care is available in the morning from 8-9am for a flat rate of \$45 per week, and in the afternoon from 4-5pm for a flat rate of \$45 per week.
+Preregistration for extended care is required, and payments are due 2 weeks prior to the start of camp.
 Extended care is NOT an extension of camp activities.
 Extended care drop-off and pick-up is at the same location as regular camp pick up.